StefanAmur/test/4thDimension.md

 ### Perform all the tests

-- [x] Lighthouse - bad results for Mobile: Performance, Accessibility  and SEO | Desktop: Accesibility, SEO
+- [x] Lighthouse - not too great results for Mobile: Performance, Accessibility  and SEO | Desktop: Accesibility, SEO
-- [x] W3C validator
+- [x] W3C validator - validator reports some errors on all pages

 ### Putting the antics back in semantics (but only for the html)